快速導覽

 Dinner options in Central

-If it is your first time coming to Hong Kong, we will recommend you to go to the restaurant in IFC Mall first, because there are more restaurant choices there, and most restaurants will be open until 22:00 in the evening.
-Of course, some civilian restaurants near the Central Market are worth visiting, but be aware that some restaurants will close early on weekends, so be sure to check their business hours on that day before setting off.
+If this is your first time coming to Hong Kong, we will recommend you to go to the restaurant in IFC Mall first.
+Because IFC Mall has many restaurant options, and most restaurants will be open until 22:00 in the evening.
+Of course, those civilian restaurants located near the Central market are worth trying, but be aware that some restaurants will close early on weekends.
+So before setting off, be sure to check their business hours that day.

 IFC Mall business information: